Hi there, we’re pleased to welcome you to another engaging session on nursing!

 If you like studying for an hour daily, then stick to it.

-You should undertake self-study and stick to the method that works best for you.
+You should undertake self-study and stick to the best method for you.

 If you want to pass the national certification examination, there is no alternative to studying; you must find time to learn the suitable materials at your pace.